Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 2. See the Pope's Floral Offering to the Virgin Mary

-Madonna of the Immaculate Conception with the Crown of Roses| ©John Silver
+Madonna of the Immaculate Conception with the Wreath of Roses| ©John Silver

-Madonna of the Immaculate Conception with the Crown of Roses| ©John Silver
+Madonna of the Immaculate Conception with the Wreath of Roses| ©John Silver

-If you're travelling to Rome over the December long weekend, one of the most exciting and spiritual celebrations in the city, along with Rome's Holy Week, is the Feast of the Immaculate Conception on 8 December.
+If you are travelling to Rome over the December long weekend, one of the most exciting and spiritual celebrations in the city, along with Rome's Holy Week, is the Feast of the Immaculate Conception on December 8th.

 Whether you are a faithful believer or not, I advise you not to miss it - it will give you goosebumps!
 In this act, the Pope performs the traditional public homage to the Immaculate Conception in the Plaza de España with the laying of a wreath at the statue of the Virgin.
-However, it is the firemen of Rome who lay the wreath, as the statue is...
-No less than 10 metres high!

 Book tickets for the Papal Audience

-3. Marvel at the opera in Rome
+3. Marvel at the opera of Rome

 Outside the Teatro Costanzi| ©California Will